 A recognised local business leader, Hugh is a highly qualified and successful commercial lawyer with clients throughout the UK.

 He has raised over one hundred thousand pounds for local projects, including launching a £25k environmental innovation fund with the Kirklees One Community Foundation.
 He has helped to organise local youth programmes, such as the Lowerhouses playstreets project in which he and a group of other volunteers shut a street to provide 50 young people with fun weekend activities in a safe space.
 And recently he has been working with all of the major employers in our area to ensure that we are giving local people from all backgrounds a fair chance to get a decent job and progress their career.

 Hugh is a big cricket fan and lives with his wife and two daughters in Dalton.
-He is leading Huddersfield Unlimited’s creative and digital industries inward investment strategy – a programme that will create at least 1000 new jobs in Huddersfield by 2025 and help to breathe new life into our historic town centre.
+He is leading Huddersfield Unlimited’s Transport & Connectivity Group.

 An M&A Corporate Finance Advisory Partner at the International firm of chartered accountants, BDO LLP, Jason thrives on helping clients achieve their objectives in building and realising shareholder value.
 He has over 20 years’ experience advising on mid-market transactions, working with entrepreneurially led businesses, management teams and investors to buy and sell businesses, and raise investment capital.
 He has expertise in private equity, MBO’s, corporate acquisitions and disposals, and has developed a deep understanding across a number of industries including industrials, logistics, food and drink, technology & media and support services.